joaosilva21/CDSS_Project-Vulnerable_or_not_WebApplication/README.md

   [your-disk]:[name-path]> mvnw clean package -DskipTests
   ```
   Then go to the "target" folder and copy the file "demo-0.0.1-SNAPSHOT.jar" file to the "docker" folder
+- This project was imported from other repository, so the github-classroom[bot] is from there too

 ## Authors:
 - [João Silva](https://github.com/joaosilva21)